With only 6 weeks to go, are you feeling ready?

 As a rule of thumb, ride at least 5 days a week without more than 2 consecutive days off.

 Nutrition: During your longer days you should hone your on and off the bike nutritional needs.
 Training time is the best time to experiment with any new products or variations.

-What bars, gels, and sports drink will you use?
+What food including bars, gels, and sports drinks will you use?
 How often will you eat during LOTOJA?
 What works for your stomach?
 What supplements are you or should you be taking?